CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 Other output files are named similarly.

-The SNP filtering is performed by a script named ``snp_filter.py``.
+The SNP filtering is performed by the ``filter_regions`` command.
 It runs after the phase 1 SNP detection and impacts all subsequent processing steps.
 Abnormal regions are identified in each sample individually, and then SNPs in those regions are removed from *all* samples.
 Therefore, if you add or remove a sample from your analysis it may affect the final SNPs detected in all other samples.
 See :ref:`cmd-ref-snp-filter`.